 It is time to pull up your socks and gear up for the exam of your life – CAT 2019.
 This article is third in series to 3 Months to CAT – Your Winning Strategy and 2 Months to CAT 2019 – A Week Wise Approach.

-The CAT 2018 Admit Card is available for download starting 24th October 2018.
+The CAT 2019 Admit Card will be available in October 2019.
 With the CAT exam just a month away, the team at MBA Rendezvous has listed the A to Z of things of you must do in the last 30 days.
 Here you go: